RamonKaes/WebDev-Tools/README.md

 ### Cryptographic Security

-## Tests (Minimal host friendly checks)
+## Tests (Comprehensive host-friendly checks)

-We maintain a small, host-friendly test suite that runs without Node.js or browser automation.
+We maintain a comprehensive, host-friendly test suite that runs without Node.js or browser automation.
 These checks are safe to run on hosted servers and can be executed from the browser or the command line:

-- Browser UI: `tests/index.php` — open in a browser and click **Run checks**.
-The UI prints detailed debug logs including the computed `siteRoot`, `checks.json` URL, and each endpoint fetched.
+- **Browser UI:** `tests/index.php` — open in a browser and click **Run checks** to execute a comprehensive test suite including:
+  - **Browser APIs & Core:** Fetch, Crypto, Base64, JWT, JSON, URL, HTML Entity encoding
+  - **Cryptography:** SHA-256/512, HMAC-SHA256, JWT signatures
+  - **Security:** CSP validation, eval() blocking
+  - **Accessibility:** WCAG 2.1 AA compliance (page lang, alt text, form labels, semantic buttons)
+  - **Performance:** TTFB, DOM Content Loaded, Load Complete budgets
+  - **Endpoints:** All 118+ tool endpoints validation

+  Results are shown in real-time with ✅/❌ indicators and can be downloaded as JSON report.

-- CLI: `tests/run.php` — run via `php tests/run.php <BASE_URL>` or with `BASE_URL=<url>` environment variable to validate endpoints and headers for a given host.
+- **CLI:** `tests/run.php` — run via `php tests/run.php <BASE_URL>` or with `BASE_URL=<url>` environment variable to validate endpoints and headers for a given host.
+- **Security Tests:** `tests/security.php` — run cryptographic security tests (CSPRNG validation, hash integrity, JWT signature verification) in the browser.

 Important notes:
 - `tests/checks.json` lists canonical, relative endpoints.
 Paths without a leading `/` are resolved relative to the site root (the folder containing `tests/`) so localized pages such as `de/index.php` are requested as `https://<host>/<siteRoot>/de/index.php`.